-When designing an office for creativity, a key challenge many companies face is striking the balance between creativity and efficiency.
+When companies sit down to plan their new office design project, especially when they are designing their office for creativity, a key challenge many companies face is striking the balance between creativity and efficiency.
 Back in the days when Google first incorporated slides and sleeping pods, many commentators described their spaces as childish and immature.
 However, years into the future, it’s clear that the tech giant knows how to encourage creativity and innovation.

 Google gets the balance right.
 It understands that everyone works and thinks differently.
 Whilst some may do their best work at night on a bean bag, others may prefer a quiet pod with no distractions.